davidperrenoud/tend-token/README.md

 ```
 To leave the development console, simply press <CTRL + D>.

-__The development console will automatically start it's own TestRPC server for you!__
+__The development console will automatically start its own TestRPC server for you!__

 __Because the test consumes a lot of ETH, please restart the development console between each test run!__